clowuds/Tavo-SillyTavern-NimbusPreset/README.md

-# Nimbus v8.7 – User Guide
+# Nimbus v9.0 – User Guide
+> v9.0 - Cache update
 > [!IMPORTANT]
 > Click ☁️ **Nimbus Interactive Guide** below!
 >> Play the Quiz for easy setup, it will give the best recommended toggles for your RP type.
 You can DOWNLOAD the result preset directly from there!